sportsclimbs/sportclimbs-2/content/north-wales/border-region/llanymynech/llanymynech-red-wall.md

 ---

+NESTING RESTRICTIONS
-PLEASE NOTE: A bird restriction exists on this wall and runs from 1st March until 30th June.
+No climbing on this wall from 1st March until 30th June.
 Also no climbing to the right of the arête of Clematis.
-{.alert}
+{.strong-alert}

 ![Red Wall topo 1](/img/north-wales/border-region/llanymynech/red.gif) {.topo .w100}